 Then something happened.

 I got clarity about what’s next, focus and self-belief and trust that this will work.
 And it did.
 I stopped asking the question ‘Why did this happen to me?’ and started to think more ‘How am going to do things differently?’.
 I re-established myself and understood better who I am and what I really want.
 I got inspired by Eckhart Tolle’s book ‘The Power of Now’ and it connected all the dots for me.
 I changed the way I talked and the words I used, I stopped moaning and started doing.
 I was focusing on opportunities and making things happen.
 Where there was no path ahead I created one.

 I successfully defended my doctorate without any corrections and a new chapter in my life started.

 When I was in the final year of my studies I started to work as CV Adviser at Goldsmiths Careers Service.
 I loved it.
 It was also the first time I experienced one to one student support from the other side.
 Being a Visiting Research Fellow at Goldsmiths later gave me an opportunity to take my PhD research further.
 And then I came back to the Careers Service to take up a role leading a Personal and Professional Development Programme called the Gold Award.
 I stayed for four years.
 It allowed me to mentor and coach UG, PG and PhD students and it was a real privilege to see them develop their confidence and self-awareness.
 For many, the Award was transformational.
-As one student shared with me:
+This quote by one of the participants illustrates it:

 If I would say that moving to another country, studying at the best design department with all expectations to meet and diving into a new culture with its codes and rules was not overwhelming I would not be honest with you.
 As a perfectionist by nature, I would polish off everything and honestly, I would be always striving to get the best results setting my own standards of good and bad, and no one was allowed to share any feedback with me.
 The word ‘feedback’ didn’t even exist in my vocabulary.